Java HashMap tutorial

 .

-over the key-value pairs of the HashMap
+method to iterate over the key-value pairs of

-method performs the given action for each
+method performs the given

-or the action throws an exception.
+action throws an exception.

-package com.zetcode; import java.util.HashMap; import java.util.Map; public class HashMapForEach { public static void main(String[] args) { Map<String, String> capitals = new HashMap<>(); capitals.put("svk", "Bratislava"); capitals.put("ger", "Berlin"); capitals.put("hun", "Budapest"); capitals.put("czk", "Prague"); capitals.put("pol", "Warsaw"); capitals.put("ita", "Rome"); capitals.forEach((k, v) -> System.out.format("%s: %s%n", k, v)); } }
+import java.util.HashMap; import java.util.Map; void main() { Map<String, String> capitals = new HashMap<>(); capitals.put("svk", "Bratislava"); capitals.put("ger", "Berlin"); capitals.put("hun", "Budapest"); capitals.put("czk", "Prague"); capitals.put("pol", "Warsaw"); capitals.put("ita", "Rome"); capitals.forEach((k, v) -> System.out.format("%s: %s%n", k, v)); }

 In the code example, we iterate over a HashMap